Raymore, Missouri

 Raymore is a city in Cass County, Missouri, United States, within the Kansas City Metropolitan Area.
-Raymore is one of the fastest-growing cities in the state of Missouri.
-The population was 21,676 at the 2020 census.
+Population estimates recently released by the US Census show that from July 2022 to July 2023, Raymore was the fastest growing city in the state and the 66th fastest growing city in the country, with a 4.7% increase in population in one year.
+Raymore's population estimate is 25,306 as of July 2024.
+The population was 22,941 at the 2020 census.

 History

-Raymore was platted in 1874.
-The name Raymore is an amalgamation of the surnames of two railroad men, Ray and Moore.
-A post office called Raymore has been in operation since 1872.
+Raymore was platted in 1872 and incorporated on March 20, 1877.
+The name Raymore is an amalgamation of the surnames of two railroad men, George Rea and Henry Moore.
+The Raymore post office has been in operation since 1872.

 The Watkins Family Farm Historic District was listed on the National Register of Historic Places in 2007.

 Government

 The City of Raymore follows a City Council-Manager style of government.
 The mayor is Kristofer P. Turnbow.
-On September 9, 2014, Jim Feuerborn was administered his oath of office to serve as Raymore's City Manager (after previously serving as the City's Acting City Manager since June, and the City's Assistant City Manager prior to that).
+On September 9, 2014, Jim Feuerborn was administered his oath of office to serve as Raymore's City Manager (after previously serving as the city's Acting City Manager since June, and the city's Assistant City Manager prior to that).
 The Raymore City Hall is located at 100 Municipal Circle, just south of Missouri Route 58.